 The laws of Israel sometimes apply to men and women equally, sometimes unequally.
 We will present some of them to illustrate points of equality and aspects of inequality.
 God said he punished the sins of the fathers to the third and fourth generation (Ex.
 20:5), but nothing is said about the sins of the mothers.
-Women were specifically included in the Sabbath commandment (v.
-10) and the commandment to honor parents (v.
-12).
+Women were specifically included in the Sabbath commandment (verse 10) and the commandment to honor parents (verse 12).
 Anyone who cursed or attacked either parent was to be killed (21:15, 17).
-But in the tenth commandment, the "neighbor" is presumed to be male - nothing is said about the possibility that the neighbor might be a widow who owned property (20:17).
+But in the tenth commandment, the "neighbor" is presumed to be male-nothing is said about the possibility that the neighbor might be a widow who owned property (20:17).

 If a Hebrew man became an indentured servant, he was to be set free after six years, and his wife would be free, too; but if the master gave him a wife, she and her children did not have to be set free (21:2-4).
-The man could stay with his family only if he became a servant for life (vv.
-5-6).
+The man could stay with his family only if he became a servant for life (verses 5-6).
 Servants, whether male or female, were to be freed if injured.
-A bull that killed either a man or a woman was to be destroyed (vv.
-26-28).
+A bull that killed either a man or a woman was to be destroyed (verses 26-28).

-If a female was sold as a servant,3 she was not to be set free.
+If a female was sold as a servant,4 she was not to be set free.
 (In that society, such "freedom" might force her into prostitution.)
 She could be sold to Hebrews, but not to foreigners.
 If she was purchased for a son, she had to be treated as a daughter.
 If the son married another woman, he must not deprive the first one of conjugal rights, or else he must set her free (21:7-11).
 The last verse may imply that sexual relations were involved in the previous situations as well; it was common for female servants to be concubines.

-If men caused a premature birth through reckless behavior,4 they could be

-2 Thus the law prohibits a man from sleeping with his aunt (vv.
-12-14), but nothing is said about a woman sleeping with her uncle.
+If men caused a premature birth through reckless behavior,5 they could be fined "as the woman's husband shall impose on him" (21:22).
+No nothing is said about a woman sleeping with her uncle.

-3 Fathers could also sell sons into slavery; men and women could sell themselves (Lev.
+4 Fathers could also sell sons into slavery; men and women could sell themselves (Lev.
 25:39; Deut.
 15:12).

-4 But if they caused a stillbirth or serious injury, verse 23 would then apply.
+5 But if they caused a stillbirth or serious injury, verse 23 would then apply.
 Christopher Wright argues that in this context, "life for life" does not mean a death penalty, but a living child given to compensate for one killed before birth.
-The death penalty was not appropriate for accidental fined "whatever the woman's husband demands" (21:22).
-No mention is made of what the woman wanted.
-If a man slept with a virgin, he had to pay a bride-price, even if the father did not allow the marriage (22:16-17).5
+The death penalty was not appropriate for accidental homicide (verse 13).
+(God's People in God's Land: Family, Land and Property in the Old Testament [Paternoster, 1997], 212).

+mention is made of what the woman wanted.
+If a man slept with a virgin, he had to pay a bride-price, even if the father did not allow the marriage (22:16-17).6